 I'm not just an academic: I also work in the music industry as a producer, songwriter, and audio engineer for film & TV.

-An expert opinion letter or "preliminary assessment" using musicological analysis to confirm or refute whether two pieces of music are substantially similar (potential for copyright infringement).
-This is preemptive coverage that will save you a lot of money in the long run, avoiding going to trial and being hit with lawsuits.
+A brief expert opinion letter or "preliminary assessment" using musicological analysis to confirm or refute whether two pieces of music are significantly similar (potential for copyright infringement), outlining the pros and cons of the case from a musicological perspective.

-A detailed musicological report using in-depth, systematic musicological expert analysis comparing the works in question for similarities and differences.
+A detailed, full musicological report using in-depth, systematic musicological expert analysis comparing the works in question for similarities and differences (in line with Rule 26 and Federal Rule of Evidence 702).

 Comparing temp tracks or scores in film, TV, and advertising to the new version.